Latin liturgical rites: Ordinary Form

 The Second Vatican Council (1962–1965) was followed by a general revision of the rites of all the Roman Rite sacraments, including the Eucharist.
+This revision is known as Mass of Paul VI.

 As before, each new typical edition of a liturgical book supersedes the previous one.
 Thus, the 1970 Roman Missal, which superseded the 1962 edition, was superseded by the edition of 1975.
 The 2002 edition in turn supersedes the 1975 edition both in Latin and, as official translations into each language appear, also in the vernacular languages.

-Under the terms of Summorum Pontificum by Pope Benedict XVI, the Mass of Paul VI, which followed Vatican II, is known as the Ordinary Form of the Roman Rite.
+Under the terms of Summorum Pontificum by Pope Benedict XVI, the Mass of Paul VI was known as the Ordinary Form of the Roman Rite.

 Extraordinary Form

 The Tridentine Mass, as in the 1962 Roman Missal, and other pre-Vatican II rites are still authorized for use within the Roman Rite under the conditions indicated in the motu proprio Traditionis Custodes.

-These practices emanate from the liturgical reforms of the Council of Trent, from which the word "Tridentine" is derived.
-Following its description in Summorum Pontificum by Pope Benedict XVI, the ritual use of liturgical books promulgated before Vatican II is known as the Extraordinary Form of the Roman Rite.
+These liturgical practices emanate from the liturgical reforms of the Council of Trent, from which the word "Tridentine" is derived.
+Following its description in Summorum Pontificum by Pope Benedict XVI, the ritual use of liturgical books promulgated before Vatican II was sometimes known as the Extraordinary Form of the Roman Rite.

-Anglican Use (Divine Worship)
+Anglican Use

 The Anglican Use is a use of the Roman Rite, rather than a unique rite itself.
 During the Liturgy of the Eucharist, especially the Eucharistic Prayer, it is closest to other forms of the Roman Rite, while it differs more during the Liturgy of the Word and the Penitential Rite.
 The language used, which differs from that of the ICEL translation of the Roman Rite of Mass, is based upon the Book of Common Prayer, originally written in the 16th century.
 Prior to the establishment of the personal ordinariates, parishes in the United States were called "Anglican Use" and used the Book of Divine Worship, an adaptation of the Book of Common Prayer.
 The Book of Divine Worship has been replaced with the similar Divine Worship: The Missal for use in the ordinariates worldwide, replacing the official term "Anglican Use" with "Divine Worship".

 Anglican liturgical rituals, whether those used in the ordinariates of the Catholic Church or in the various prayer books and missals of the Anglican Communion and other denominations, trace their origin back to the Sarum Use, which was a variation of the Roman Rite used in England before introduction during the reign of Edward VI of the 1549 Book of Common Prayer, following the break from the Roman church under the previous monarch Henry VIII.

-In the United States, under a Pastoral Provision in 1980, personal parishes were established that introduced adapted Anglican traditions to the Catholic Church from members' former Episcopal parishes.
-That provision also permitted, as an exception and on a case-by-case basis, the ordination of married former Episcopal ministers as Catholic priests.
-As personal parishes, these parishes were formally part of the local Catholic diocese, but accepted as members any former Anglican who wished to make use of the provision.